 When the ELD mandate became effective, owner-operators and small carriers struggled to keep up with the implementation process.
 Because of so many complex and expensive ELD solutions, smaller carriers were slow to adopt electronic logging devices.
 Some smaller carriers still find it difficult to bear the cost of electronic logging devices.

-Keeping in mind the struggles of owner-operators and small carriers, we created the KeepTruckin ELD solution that is FMCSA-compliant, easy-to-use, easy-to-install, and affordable for fleets of all sizes.
-The KeepTruckin ELD is the highest-rated ELD solution by drivers, has several incredibly useful fleet management features, and starts at just $20 per month with no additional charges whatsoever.
+Keeping in mind the struggles of owner-operators and small carriers, we created the KeepTruckin ELD solution that is FMCSA-registered, easy-to-use, easy-to-install, and affordable for fleets of all sizes.

 The Small Carrier Electronic Logging Device Exemption Act has a long way to go, and considering the current climate of the trucking industry and the various advantages of electronic logging devices and the connected freight world, it seems highly unlikely that the bill would be passed as-is.
 If you’re a non-exempt small carrier or owner-operator without an ELD, try KeepTruckin and become compliant today.